Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 Occam’s Razor: If there are multiple explanations for why something happened and they are equally persuasive, assume the simplest one is true.
 In the search for truth, remove unnecessary assumptions.
 Trust the lowest-complexity answer. on peut toujours faire mieux opportunity Cost: By reading this tweet, you are choosing not to read something else.
 Everything we do is like this.
 Doing one thing requires giving up another.
-Whenever you explicitly choose to do one thing, you implicitly choose not to do another thing.
-Overton Window: You can control thought without limiting speech.
+Whenever you explicitly choose to do one thing, you implicitly choose not to do another thing. optimism = "keep only the one who say it’s possible" https://posthog.com/founders/first-ops-hire Overton Window: You can control thought without limiting speech.
 You can do it by defining the limits of acceptable thought while allowing for lively debate within these barriers.
 For example, Fox News and MSNBC set limits on what political thoughts they consider acceptable, but in the grand scheme of things, they’re both fairly conventional.
 The political spectrum stretches far beyond the ideas they entertain, but ideas outside their limits are shunned. paradox of Abundance: The average quality of information is getting worse and worse.
 But the best stuff is getting better and better.
 Markets of abundance are simultaneously bad for the median consumer but good for conscious consumers. paradox of Consensus: Under ancient Jewish law, if a suspect was found guilty by every judge, they were deemed innocent.
 Too much agreement implied a systemic error in the judicial process.
 Unanimous agreement sometimes leads to bad decisions.